Amazon Pay: Amazon Flexible Payments Service (FPS)

 Flexible Payments Service (FPS) was an Amazon Web Service that allowed money transfer between two entities using a technology built on single, multiple, and unlimited use payment tokens.
 Merchants managed their service use via API or solution providers.
 They accessed the account through a merchant account on the Amazon Payments website.
 The service was launched as a limited beta in August 2007 and, later in February 2009, was promoted to General Availability.
 FPS differed from CBA because FPS did not handle additional capabilities associated with order processing, such as promotions, tax, and shipping.
-FPS also provided the payments processing for the Amazon Web Services DevPay service but was discontinued in June 2015.
+FPS also provided the payments processing for the Amazon Web Services DevPay service but it was discontinued in June 2015.

 GoPago technology acquisition

 In 2013 Amazon acquired GoPago's technology (mPayment) and hired their engineering and product teams.
 Amazon was interested in the mobile payment business.
 GoPago's app allows shoppers to order and pay for goods and services before arriving at a company.